 And holy crap, the big reveal at the end was the dumbest thing in the entire world.
 When they first revealed this twist, I thought it was stupid, but as I was driving home, I realized that it completely dissembled the entire story.
 Now there’s been other 2016 movies with twists that people have found to be dumb (like say The Boy or 10 Cloverfield Lane), but unlike those other movies, Morgan has NOTHING to stand behind.

 Morgan is a bunch of slightly interesting ideas that never pay off, only to be followed by a second half that is an exercise in the mundane and the pointless.
-There’s really no reason to watch Morgan whatsoever, and I’m giving this movie a 4 out of 10.
+There’s really no reason to watch Morgan whatsoever.